cyschneck/centerline-width/README.md

 The number of additional points added by interpolating can be adjusted with `interpolate_n`, but defaults to add 5 additional points between values

-## Development
+## Development Environment
-To run or test against `centerline-width` github repo, a development environment can be created via conda/miniconda
+To run or test against `centerline-width` github repo/fork, a development environment can be created via conda/miniconda

 First, [install Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html)